StefanKopieczek/ticker/README.md

 This will return a dictionary with the following items:

+* 'currency' - The currency in which prices are given, e.g. 'usd' or 'gpb'.

 * 'day_range' - The range of prices the stock has taken throughout the trading day, as a pair of floats (lowest_price, highest_price).